Q: Where does the Blue Ridge Parkway start and end?

 Q: Where can I find the latest information on Parkway detours and closings?

-A: The most up to date closing information about the Blue Ridge Parkway can be accessed by viewing the Real-Time Road Closure Map: go.nps.gov/brp-map
+A: The most up to date closing information about the Blue Ridge Parkway can be accessed on the NPS closure chart.

 Q: Can tour buses travel on the Blue Ridge Parkway?